jiajingchen113322/Recycle_Maxpooling_Module/README.md

 # Recycling Max Pooling Module for 3D Point Cloud Analysis (CVPR2022)
 This is a pytorch implementation of the paper: *Why Discard if You can Recycle?: A Recycling Max Pooling Module for 3D Point Cloud Analysis*.
 The paper could be found [here](https://openaccess.thecvf.com/content/CVPR2022/papers/Chen_Why_Discard_if_You_Can_Recycle_A_Recycling_Max_Pooling_CVPR_2022_paper.pdf).
  **For a quck learning, you could go to /model/cls or /model/seg to compare the original DGCNN and DGCNN with RMP for classification and segmentation task.
-The code for ScanObjectNN, ModelNet40 and S3DIS dataset experiment are given, I will finish the code instruction of ScanObjectNN and S3DIS as soon as possible.**
+The code for ScanObjectNN, ModelNet40 and S3DIS dataset experiment has been given, I will finish the code instruction of ScanObjectNN and S3DIS as soon as possible.**
 ## Recycle Max Pooling Module
 The picture below shows the network structure of point-based method.
 Most point-based method use max pooling module to extract Permutation Invaraint Feature for downstream task.
 However, according to our abservation, a great number of points are completely discarded during the max pooling.
 ![image width="100" height="100"](Image/Motivation.PNG)